 - Preheat oven to 400°

 - Peel, core, and slice apples.
-(I use this to do them)
+I use the pampered chef apple peeler/slicer/corer.

 - In a medium bowl mix sour cream, sugar, flour, salt, vanilla, and egg together with a whisk.

 - Gently stir in apples to coat them completely.